bram-dingelstad/godot-psd-importer/README.md

 - [ ] Releasing the addon on the AssetLib
 - [ ] Resolve problems with `get_node` function and path formatting.
     - Currently there are small nuances that can cause certain paths to not behave in a manner the user wants.
+- [ ] Add more sensible defaults for the default import script.
 - [ ] Try to eliminate all of the `unwrap` calls or replace them with `expect`.
 - [ ] Try to eliminate all `unsafe` code or properly document it.